MohamedAbdelhalem/dbatools/Mirror/readme.md

+## Explaining:
-## How to fix the mirror database issue when there is not enough space - wait type (Database mirroring).sql
+### How to fix the mirror database issue when there is not enough space - wait type (Database mirroring).sql

 If you have a situation with ***a database***  that has a mirror configuration,